 UC1: Device Multi-Factor Authentication

-The Internet of Things (IoT) has revolutionized the way we live and work by connecting devices and allowing them to communicate with each other.
-However, this increased connectivity also introduces new challenges in terms of security.
-One of the main challenges is ensuring that only authorized devices can access the network, or other specific resources.
+The Internet of Things (IoT) has transformed our way of life and work by connecting everyday objects to the internet and enabling them to communicate with one another.
+However, this increased connectivity also poses new security challenges, particularly in terms of ensuring that only authorized devices can access the network or other specific resources.

-However, PUF-based authentication has proven to be difficult to implement in practice and is vulnerable to a variety of attacks.
-By combining multiple factors, we aim to overcome the limitations of existing PUF-based solutions and provide a more robust defense against MITM (Man-in-the-Middle).
+Despite its potential, implementing PUF-based authentication in practice has proven to be challenging and vulnerable to various attacks.
+To overcome the limitations of existing PUF-based solutions and provide more robust defense against Man-in-the-Middle (MITM) attacks, we propose a multi-factor authentication approach that combines multiple factors.

 UC2: Firmware Updates of IoT Devices.